 It’s not so much about what she says, words are an excuse to exhibit her feminine purr.

 When you make feminine body language part of your repertoire you’ll always be seductive.

 Even when you don’t want to seduce.

 - Glancing over raised shoulder

-I have noticed that some of the most feminine women engage in what reminds me of a cat-like behavior.
+Some of the most feminine and attractive women engage in what reminds me of a cat-like behavior.

 Notice that instead of repeating herself she leans in and prods him with her head -similarly to how a cat or feline would do-.

 I remember one woman before we had sex.

 Laying on the bed, she told me how she wanted to be a cat in her next life.

 “She does this, and then this”, she said about her cat while she copied some of the moves.